oracle/terraform-provider-oci/docs/load_balancer/load_balancers.md

 The following arguments are supported:

 * `compartment_id` - (Required) The [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm) of the compartment in which to create the load balancer.
 * `display_name` - (Required) A user-friendly name.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
-Example: `My load balancer`
+Example: `example_load_balancer`
 * `is_private` - (Optional) Whether the load balancer has a VCN-local (private) IP address.
 If "true", the service assigns a private IP address to the load balancer.
 The load balancer requires only one subnet to host both the primary and secondary load balancers.
 The private IP address is local to the subnet.
 The load balancer is accessible only from within the VCN that contains the associated subnet, or as further restricted by your security list rules.
 The load balancer can route traffic to any backend server that is reachable from the VCN.
 For a private load balancer, both the primary and secondary load balancer hosts are within the same Availability Domain.
 If "false", the service assigns a public IP address to the load balancer.
 A load balancer with a public IP address requires two subnets, each in a different Availability Domain.
 One subnet hosts the primary load balancer and the other hosts the secondary (standby) load balancer.
 A public load balancer is accessible from the internet, depending on your VCN's [security list rules](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Concepts/securitylists.htm).
-Example: `false`
+Example: `true`
 * `shape` - (Required) A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the [ListShapes](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/loadbalancer/20170115/LoadBalancerShape/ListShapes) operation.
 Example: `100Mbps`
 * `subnet_ids` - (Required) An array of subnet [OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).